GovTechSG/CFT-Docs/getting-started/faqs.md

 - Check if workflow status is active on the portal.

-If you need any assistance, please take note of the x-cft-trace-id request header and send us an email at [enquiries_CFT@tech.gov.sg](enquiries_CFT@tech.gov.sg)
+If you need any assistance, please take note of the x-cft-trace-id request header and contact [Support](mailto:enquiries_CFT@tech.gov.sg)

 **How will I be notified if my files fail to transfer?**

-TBC
+Please contact [Support](mailto:enquiries_CFT@tech.gov.sg) for more information.